Andrew565/ProjectMO/Flow and TODOs.md

 Roughly in order of priority.

-- TODO: Prevent dropping on invalid places using `accepts` (see above FIXME)
 - TODO: Handle lining up enough points to kill a royal (in `drake.drop`, `renderCards`, or event loop tick?)
 - TODO: Handle a game over scenario (in `renderCards` maybe?
 Or in a game event loop tick?)
 - TODO: Handle a game won scenario (in `renderCards` or event tick?)